SamPIngram/SamPIngram/README.md

 I am a Medical Physicist, Researcher and Programming & AI Enthusiast <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30">.

-- 🔭 I work as a Clinical Medical Physicist in Proton Beam Therapy at The Christie Hospital NHS & Honorary Researcher at The University of Manchester.
+- 🏥 Clinical Medical Physicist in Proton Beam Therapy at The Christie Hospital NHS.
+- 🔭 Honorary Researcher at The University of Manchester.
-- 🤖 Fascinated by AI & get to explore this in both an academic and practitioner manner in my role.
+- 🤖 Fascinated by AI & get to explore this in both an academic and practitioner manner.
 - ⚡ In my free time I play video games and contribute to various software projects.
 - 📫 How to reach me: &nbsp; [![Linkedin Badge](https://img.shields.io/badge/-Sam-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/sampingram/)